six-two/mkdocs-knowledge-base-guide/docs/plugins/material/tags.md

     tags_file: plugins/material/tags.md
 ```

-... and then use the `TAGS` placeholder sureounded by curly brackets (like `[TAGS ]` but without the space) where the plugin should insert the list.
+... and then use the `TAGS` placeholder surrounded by curly brackets (like `[TAGS ]` but without the space) where the plugin should insert the list.

 ## Custom icons